 Depending on your financial circumstances you may be required to make a contribution towards your personal budget.
 This is known as your Fairer Contribution, you may need a financial assessment to determine your ability to pay this.

 What if you are not eligible for care

 If you are not eligible for funded support, we will help you to find out what else is available.
 There are a range of other services available that can help you stay well and maintain your independence.
 You can find more information about Adult Social Care on our Adult Social Care services page.
-You can also use the Care and Support Directory, or contact our Helpdesk on 01202 633902 or email email@example.com.
+You can also use the Care and Support Directory, or contact our Contact Centre on 01202 633902 or email email@example.com.

 Your support plan

 We will work with you to prepare and agree a support plan.
 This describes how your needs will be met and how your outcomes can be achieved.